 Avocado seeds to exfoliate

-Studies show that avocado seeds have more antioxidants and phytochemicals than any other part of the avocado and also contain vitamins, proteins, and fatty acids.
+Studies show that avocado seeds have more antioxidants and phytochemicals than other parts of the avocado and also contain vitamins, proteins, and fatty acids.
 So it would be a big waste tossing them in the trash.
-Now that you know that, you can save the seeds for later and use them as a scrub to exfoliate your skin.
+Now that you know that, you can save the avocado seeds for later and use them as a scrub to exfoliate your skin.

-To exfoliate your skin with avocado seeds you first need to turn them into a fine powder.
+To use avocado seeds you first need to turn them into a fine powder.
 Simply break the pit into small pieces, let them dry for a day, and blend them until you get a powder.
-Delicately rub the final product on your body to slough off dead cells and debris from the surface.
+Delicately rub the final mixture on your body to slough off dead cells.
 Do it gently and make sure you apply a moisturizer after to avoid dryness and irritation.
 To enhance the benefits, you can mix the avocado seed powder with coconut oil and coffee grounds.

 Avocado to condition the scalp

-For this recipe, you’ll just need mayonnaise and one ripened avocado.
-In a bowl, mix one cup of mayonnaise with half the avocado until you have a homogeneous mixture.
-Once a week, apply the paste all over the hair and wrap it with a hot towel, leaving it to rest for 20 minutes.
+For this recipe, you’ll just need mayonnaise and one avocado.
+In a bowl, mix about 200g of mayonnaise with half the avocado flesh until you have a homogeneous mixture.
+Once a week, apply the paste all over your hair and cover it with a hot towel, leaving it to rest for 20 minutes.
 Afterward, wash your hair as usual and use a hair-thickening serum to boost the results.

 Avocado to nourish hair

-First upfront, avocados are extremely nourishing and moisturizing because they contain fatty acids and natural oils.
+Avocados are extremely nourishing and moisturizing for the hair because they contain fatty acids and natural oils.
 They are also rich in vitamins and biotin, two resources necessary for healthy hair.

 Avocado to reduce dandruff

-You have to scratch the avocado seed and grind it.
-Put it in a bowl with a cup of yogurt and two spoonfuls of virgin olive oil and water, then add the egg yolk and a few drops of lemon juice.
-Blend all the ingredients and gently massage the creamy mixture thoroughly to your hair and scalp.
+Scratch the avocado seed and grind it.
+Put it in a bowl with yogurt and a small amount of virgin olive oil, then add the egg yolk and lemon juice.
+Blend all the ingredients and massage the creamy mixture to your hair.

 Avocado to detoxify your body